 I was surprised when Aer Lingus discontinued the Cork – Rome route as it appeared to be quite a busy route.
 Rome is both a popular city-break and wedding destination for Irish people.
 Rome also attracts year-round pilgrimages.
 As the third most populous city in the EU by population within city limits, a flight to Rome would be a no-brainer.

 Followers of this blog will know that I’m a fan of the Danish capital.
 With the Scandinavian model the aspiration of social policy makers, it’s about time we acquainted ourselves with it, even if it’s through a handful of weekly flights.
 Scandinavia’s high cost of living means Kerry would be a relatively inexpensive destination.
 I choose Copenhagen as a potential route as it is Scandinavia’s largest city population-wise and is within driving distance of southern Sweden.

 Istanbul – Now there’s a surprise choice!
 But when you look at the facts it’s not surprising at all.
-With 14 million people Istanbul is one of the largest cities in the world5.
+With a metropolitan area of 16 million people, Istanbul is one of the largest cities in the world.
 Irish prices would be a challenge for many of its residents who enjoy a low cost of living but given such a large population in a rising economy this tourism market has potential.